Who is Domari Dickinson?

 47. I spent New Year’s Eve of 1999 in Puerto Rico and was fully prepared for the world to end (or at least for all of the computers to stop working) and was kinda upset that January 1, 2000 ended up being a regular day

-48. I talk to my older brother at least once every day (because he calls me at least 50 times a day…..sometimes back to back to back to back….and he’s been known to leave me 5 minute long voicemail messages when I don’t answer after the 10th or 11th call)
+48. I talk to my older brother at least once a day (because he calls me at least 50 times a day…..sometimes back to back to back to back….and he’s been known to leave me 5 minute long voicemail messages when I don’t answer after the 10th or 11th call)

 49. I know all of the words to every single song from The Little Mermaid